stashed/docs/docs/addons/redis/helm/index.md

 Here,

 - **.spec.clientConfig.service** specifies the Service information to use to connects with the database.
 - **.spec.secret** specifies the name of the Secret that holds necessary credentials to access the database.
-If your Redis is using authentication, then don't provide this field.
+If your Redis is not using authentication, then don't provide this field.
 - **.spec.secretTransforms** specifies the transformations required to achieve the desired keys from the current Secret.
 You can apply the following transformations here:
   - **addKey**: If your database Secret does not have an equivalent key expected by Stash, you can add the key using `addKey` transformation.
   - **renameKey**: If your database Secret does not have a key expected by Stash but it has an equivalent key that is used for the same purpose, you can use `renameKey` transformation to specify the mapping between the keys.
-For example, our Redis Secret didn't have `password` key but it has an equivalent `redis-password` key that contains password for the root user.
+For example, our Redis Secret didn't have `password` key but it has an equivalent `redis-password` key that contains password for the database.
 Hence, we are telling Stash using `renameKey` transformation that the `redis-password` should be used as `password` key.
   - **addKeysFrom**: You can also merge keys from another Secret using `addKeysFrom` transformation.
 You have to specify the respective Secret name and namespace as below:
     ```yaml
     addKeysFrom: